How fibre optic broadband works

 Fibre optic broadband security

-Fibre optic broadband has intrinsic characteristics, making it more secure than copper or wireless connections.
+Fibre optic broadband has intrinsic characteristics that make it more secure than copper or wireless connections.

 The light signals traversing fibre optic cables are encrypted and require specialised equipment to decode.
 Furthermore, any attempt to tap into fibre optic cables causes a noticeable disruption in the light signals, making unauthorised access easily detectable.